jborean93/pypsexec/README.md

 ## Features

-With pypsexec you can run commands of a remote Windows host like you would with psexec.
-This tools can configuration this process with the following features;
+With pypsexec you can run commands of a remote Windows host like you would with PsExec.
+Current you can use pypsexec to do the following;

 * Run as a specific local or domain user or the user
 * Run as the local SYSTEM account
 * Run as an interactive process
 * Specify the session the interactive process should run on
-* Specify the run level, `highest` or `limited`
+* Specify the run level of the user token, `highest` or `limited`
 * Set the priority of the process
 * Set a timeout for the remote process
 * Send input through the stdin pipe to the running process